Jelly-RDF/jelly-jvm/docs/docs/getting-started-plugins.md

 The Jelly format is registered under the name `jelly` in the RDF libraries, so you can use it in the same way as other formats like Turtle, RDF/XML, or JSON-LD.

+### Jelly-SPARQL support

+The Jena plugin JAR also bundles [Jelly-SPARQL](index.md#jelly-sparql-experimental), the columnar format for SPARQL query results.
+Dropping the JAR in your classpath registers it in Jena's result set readers and writers under the name `Jelly-SPARQL`, with the media type `application/x-jelly-sparql` and the `.jellys` file extension.

+In Fuseki, this also enables content negotiation: a client that sends `Accept: application/x-jelly-sparql` gets SELECT and ASK results back in Jelly-SPARQL.

+One thing that does not work is Jena's `--results=` command-line option – it only knows about the result formats built into Jena, and that list cannot be extended by a plugin.

 ## See also

 - **[Getting started with the Neo4j plugin](getting-started-neo4j.md)**